spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### isIntercomConsentGiven `boolean`

-This boolean indicates whether the user has given consent to use Intercom, a messaging tool that might be used in Appsmith for support and communication purposes.
+This boolean indicates whether the user has given consent to use Intercom, a messaging tool that might be used in Studio for support and communication purposes.
 To access the `isIntercomConsentGiven`, use the following code:

 ```javascript
 {{ '{{appsmith.user.isIntercomConsentGiven}}' }}